AMO Concepts and Object Model

 By using AMO you are able to create, modify, and delete objects such as cubes, dimensions, mining structures, and Analysis Services databases; over all these objects, actions can be performed from your application in the .NET Framework.
 You can also process and update the information stored in Analysis Services databases.

 With AMO you cannot query your data.
-To query your data, use ADOMD.NET.
+To query your data, use Developing with ADOMD.NET.

 This topic contains the following sections: